On relative derived categories: Abstract

 \section{Abstract}

-A relative derived category with respect to a contravariantly finite subcategory $\mathcal{X}$ of an abelian category $\mathcal{A}$, simply makes $\mathcal{X}$-quasi-isomorphisms become isomorphisms.
-The properties of such categories are far from being clear.
-There are various questions arises naturally in connection to these triangulated categories.
-In this paper, we discuss some of such questions.
-We provide three different descriptions for a relative derived category using: exact model structures, homotopy categories of certain complexes and functor categories; investigate the existence of certain recollements in such categories; generalise two results of Happel by proving the existence of AR-triangles in Gorenstein derived categories and studying the relation between the Gorenstein derived categories of a quiver and its image under a reflection functor; and finally provide situations for which relative derived categories with respect to Gorenstein projective and Gorenstein injective modules are equivalent.
+The paper is devoted to study some of the questions arises naturally in connection to the notion of relative derived categories.
+In particular, we study invariants of recollements involving relative derived categories, generalise two results of Happel by proving the existence of AR-triangles in Gorenstein derived categories, provide situations for which relative derived categories with respect to Gorenstein projective and Gorenstein injective modules are equivalent and finally study relations between the Gorenstein derived category of a quiver and its image under a reflection functor.
+Some interesting applications are provided.